ThembinkosiThemba/go-project-starter/README.md

 - 🐳 Docker support which makes it easy to deploy project on multiple platforms like GCP, AWS etc
 - 🗄️ Database setup and integration
   - 🍃 MongoDB support
-  - 🐘 PostgreSQL support with advanced features:
+  - 🐬My SQL and 🐘PostgreSQL support with advanced features:
     - Transaction handling
     - Prepared statements
     - Database migrations